9x20 Lathe Variable Speed DC Spindle Motor

 KBIC-125 DC motor controller.
 KBIC-125 Technical Overview KBIC-125 DC Motor Speed Controller

-The large, plug-in Current Limiting (CL) 0.015 ohm resistor (top left) is matched to the motor's horsepower.
+The large, plug-in Current Limiting (CL) 0.015 ohm resistor (top right) is matched to the motor's horsepower.

 Just left of the ceramic CL resistor is a (blue/yellow) metal-oxide varistor (MOV) for transient protection.